 Mowing Areas Multiple Times

 A dull mower blade can force you to make several passes in the same area.
-If this happens routinely, that’s an obvious sign to sharpen or replace the blade.
+If this happens often, it’s one of the early signs of dull mower blades—and a cue to sharpen or replace it.

 It’s Taking Longer to Mow

-Longer mow times may not mean you’re out of shape or dawdling in the yard.
-It could be your mower isn’t moving as swiftly through the grass as it used to.
+Longer mowing times may not mean you’re out of shape or dawdling in the yard.
+It could be that your mower isn’t moving as swiftly through the grass as it used to.
 Here are some tips to make sure you’re mowing the most efficient way.

 You Need to Push the Mower Harder

 For push or walk-behind mower owners, dull blades can turn simple lawn care into a full-blown workout.
-Check the sharpness of your blades if mowing the lawn becomes more strenuous.
+This extra effort is a common sign of dull mower blades and a good reason to check your blade sharpness.

 Photographee.eu/Shutterstock